 The Metallic Materials & Processes Competence Center plays a role in the development and qualification of materials and processes that contribute to the technical and economic competitiveness of metallic solutions in the structures of aircraft, satellites, launchers and turbine engines.

-The center’s specificity is that it brings together in the same team scientific and technological skills that are both multidisciplinary and complementary.
+The competence center’s specificity is that it brings together in the same team scientific and technological skills that are both multidisciplinary and complementary.
 The mix enables the results of research projects to be transferred more rapidly to industry.
-The range of competencies include metallurgists, engineers, experts in process simulations, experts in thermo-mechanical modelling, process specialists and specialists in the characterization of materials.
+The range of competencies include metallurgists, engineers, experts in process simulations, experts in thermomechanical modeling, process specialists and specialists in the characterization of materials.

 - Deploy the industrial use of additive manufacturing processes for critical applications (primary aeronautical and spatial parts) through the understanding, mastering and reliability of the properties of materials inherited from the process parameters.
 The deployment involves establishing design rules and the development of in-situ control methods.

 - New forging/die forging thermomechanical routes for very high added-value parts: optimized thermomechanical cycles, wide use of recycled raw materials, hybridation of processes (coupling forging and additive manufacturing).